User Guide#

 # Now you have autocompletion!

-device.temperature. # IDE shows: value, target, ramp, status, etc.
+cryo_node.cryo. # IDE shows: value, target, ramp, status, etc.

 Warning

 Regenerate class files whenever the static metadata of a SECoP node changes!
-THis can happen on every new connection to a SEC node.
+This can happen on every new connection to a SEC node.

 Best Practices#